WenJinfeng/FaaSLight/README.md

 # LambdaLite
 Application-Level Performance Optimization for Serverless Computing

 We aim to optimize the cold start time from the application developers' perspective.
 Our appraoch is a vendor- and platform-independent technique that application developers can adopt.
+App1 is provided in GitHub, other benchmarks can see links in the paper.

 integrationFunMain.py is the approach overview of LambdaLite.

     # Step1: Preprocessing
     print("step1 start")